 - Not drinking water

-- Abnormally quiet and not happy
+- Unusually quiet and lethargic

 What Can Guinea Pigs Eat Instead of Mushrooms?